-We only evaluate supplements in the fields of classical, jazz, and world music performance and classical and jazz composition.
+We only evaluate supplements in the fields of classical, jazz performance and classical and jazz composition.

 Please note that the music supplement is not an audition to the music program.
 The music program holds live auditions on campus once students have enrolled and want to participate in any of the performance programs or ensembles.

-To be considered, music supplements may ONLY be submitted via email and must include:
+To be considered, music supplements may ONLY be submitted via the admissions site.

 Early Action: November 1